-Ylvia Asal was born in Turkey.
+Ylvia Asal was born in the Black Sea area of Turkey.
 She believes she was actually born an artist.
-W!ith this in her heart, she focused her entire education and life experience on honing that aspect of her life.
-Her formative education, at the Girl’s Technical and Vocational High School, was followed by an intensive arts program in Istanbul, focusing on technique and design, along with accounting [she believes math is a form of art as well].
-From 1998 until 2003, Ylvia had her own business in Turkey.
+With this in her heart, she focused her entire education and life experience on honing that aspect of her life.
+Her formative education, at the Girls' Technical and Vocational High School, was followed by an intensive arts program in Istanbul, focusing on technique and design, along with accounting [she believes math is a form of art as well].

-As a multi-media artist, Ylvia works with a wide array of mediums: sculpture from clay and wax, painting, and textile art such as working with fabric and yarn.
+As a multi-media artist, Ylvia works with a wide array of mediums: sculpture with clay, wax and fabric (soft sculpture), painting, and textile art such as working with fabric and yarn.
 Ylvia also gives new insights to nature, people and shapes in her photography.
 Her studio is always filled with music she loves, and you will discover that she is a singer, dancer and musician as well.
-Her greatest passion is ‘making lace’, which is a centuries old technique of creating handcrafted lace.
+Her greatest passion is ‘making lace’, which is a centuries old technique of creating hand-made lace.
 The skills required to master this art have been handed down from generation to generation.

 A decade ago she began creating one-of-a-kind pieces of wearable art in this age old tradition.
 She has modernized the look, but stayed true to the techniques she perfected on her own.
 The result is a beautiful collection celebrating this unique fusion.